How to survive the childhood abuse healing process

 The process of healing from childhood abuse is extremely painful.
-After a lifetime of feeling numb, the abuse survivor must choose to feel all of the anger, grief, terror and pain that s/he repressed throughout his/her traumatic childhood.
-These feelings can explode out of an abuse survivor, causing him/her to question if s/he has the strength to endure the healing process.
+After a lifetime of feeling numb, the abuse survivor must choose to feel all of the anger, grief, terror and pain that they repressed throughout their traumatic childhood.
+These feelings can explode out of an abuse survivor, causing him/her to question if they have the strength to endure the healing process.

-Step 1 Educate yourself about the healing process.
+- Step 1 Educate yourself about the healing process.
 Learning that what you are feeling is normal goes a long way toward maintaining your sanity.
 Also, having a roadmap of what to expect will calm your fears about what lies ahead.

-Step 2 Find a qualified therapist with experience in counselling people with your abuse history.
+- Step 2 Find a qualified therapist with experience in counselling people with your abuse history.
 The healing process is much too strenuous to endure without professional help.
 If you try to go through the healing process alone, you may be vulnerable to suicidal urges.

-Step 3 Build a support system.
+- Step 3 Build a support system.
 Confide in a trusted friend, affiliate with a local support group or become active on a message board for adult survivors of childhood abuse.
 Lean on these people when you are in crisis.

-Step 4 Nurture your body.
+- Step 4 Nurture your body.
 Eat nutritious meals and make sure you get enough sleep each night.
 Exercise your body and take time to rest daily.

-Step 5 Simplify your life.
+- Step 5 Simplify your life.
 You will need large blocks of time to focus on healing your pain.
 Pare down your life to the bare essentials.
 You will have the rest of your life to engage in multiple activities.
 Now is the time to rest.

-Step 6 Follow your intuition.
+- Step 6 Follow your intuition.
 Each of us has an internal guide that leads us through the healing process.
 Listen to that inner voice.
 If you feel the need to focus on grief, anger or taking a break from the healing process, then do it.

 While the healing process might take a long time, view the process as an investment in the rest of your life.
-On the other side of this process, you will have the payoff of a life free from the past
+On the other side of this process, you will have the payoff of a life free from the past.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.